 While the scholarship did help to lower my school costs, it still cost a lot in both tuition and living expenses for me to make it through those three years of law school.

 Here’s what my student loan balance looked like when I graduated in May 2013:

 As you can see, I had 8 different loans in varying amounts. $25,000 of those loans had an interest rate of 7.9%.
 The remainder were at a 6.8% interest rate.
 Altogether, my total law school debt equaled $86,500.

 I also had $552 in student loans remaining from my undergraduate days.
-Luckily, I was fortunate enough to have parents that were able to spot most of the cost of college.
-And while I had paid back most of the few undergrad loans I had taken, for whatever reason, I hadn’t paid it all off in the years since I had graduated from college.
-I just forgot about them basically.
+Luckily, I was fortunate enough to have parents that were able to spot most of the cost of college, and while I had paid back most of the few undergrad loans I had taken, for whatever reason, I hadn’t paid them all off in the years since I had graduated from college.
+I think I just forgot about them basically.

 Total Student Loans: $87,052

 That’s a pretty decent amount of student loans for a 26-year old kid entering his first real job.
 Let’s get started paying them off!